02.04 What The Bureaucracy Does For You

 • Environmental Protection: Environmental Protection Agencies (EPAs) develop and enforce regulations to protect air and water quality, manage hazardous waste, and conserve natural resources.
 These regulations aim to minimize pollution, preserve ecosystems, and ensure a sustainable environment for future generations.

 • Workplace Safety: Occupational Safety and Health Administrations (OSHAs) establish and enforce standards for workplace safety.
 They inspect workplaces, investigate accidents, and provide training to prevent injuries and illnesses.
-These regulations ensure that workers have a safe and healthy work environment.
+These regulations confirm that workers have a safe and healthy work environment.

 • Financial Regulation: Financial regulatory agencies oversee banks, investment firms, and other financial institutions to prevent fraud, protect investors, and maintain the stability of the financial system.
 These regulations aim to prevent financial crises and protect consumers from predatory practices.